Can AP Help Prevent Fraud in Your Business?

 Protect Your Business

 When it comes to fraud, scammers are very creative.
 While business owners are hard at work growing their businesses, scammers are attempting to take away that hard-earned money.
 While accounting departments typically have controls in place to prevent such fraud, it can be tedious and overwhelming for AP staff that deal with countless invoices on a daily basis.
-With AP automation, this burden is eased, and it can help assist businesses with the fraud controls that they already have in place.
+With E-invoicing, this burden is eased, and it can help assist businesses with the fraud controls that they already have in place.